fsalv/ClusterWay/README.md

 You can modify network parameters inside the configuration file  ```config.json```.
 In particular, by modifying the ```DATA_N``` and ```DATA_N_VAL``` values you can choose to train/validate with fewer images to see how prediction quality changes with dataset dimension.
 Setting ```accumulating_gradients``` you can train accumulating batches before computing gradients, in order to reach the desired ```BATCH_SIZE```, but requiring ```BATCH_SIZE_ACC``` GPU memory only.
 This can be useful if you encounter out-of-memory errors.
 You can also modify the network architecture changing ```R```, the number of ```FILTERS``` per layer, the ```KERNEL_SIZE``` or clustering head space dimensionality ```OUT_FEATS```.
 Remember to change compression value ```K``` according to the chosen ```R```, as shown in the paper.

-You can find a script to train all the models three times to reproduce the complete experimantion inside the ```scripts``` folder:
+You can find a script to train all the models three times to reproduce the complete experimentation inside the ```scripts``` folder:

 ```
 ./scripts/training.sh